I loved the exciting and mysterious Girls With Sharp Sticks, and was greatly anticipating the sequel.

 The girls, of course, are angels.
 The boys at the school – not just one or two, but all except ONE guy – are animals who oppress and sexually abuse all of the poor, innocent girls at the school with zero consequences.
 The male teacher is a weakling who won’t punish or condemn the behaviour.
 Mina exclaims more than once at “how they cheer for violence” (cheering at a rugby match).

 They even touched on racism (Sydney is African-American, and it’s suggested she’s treated differently because of this).
-It’s like the writer felt she had to tick all the boxes: men bad, the only black character oppressed too, girls good, girls strong.
+It’s like the writer felt she had to tick all the boxes: men bad, the only black character oppressed too, girls good, girls strong, obligatory lesbian couple.
 It felt like she’d taken all the worst men in the world and put them on almost every male character.
 I imagined someone holding a gun to the writer’s head as she furiously scribbled, “I-” (Mina) “-condone her practice of safe sex,” (an internal thought when finding a student’s mother’s condom stash).

 The story wasn’t entirely like this; there were some points where Mina was worried by the other women’s extreme views, saying how violence isn’t the answer to violence and that destroying men wasn’t the answer.
 But it still made me sigh at times.
 I appreciate this is a dystopian story, but the agenda was pushed so hard throughout that if I was a male reader, I’d honestly feel uncomfortable about the writer’s view of men.